kafkas/firewalk/README.md

 ## [API](https://kafkas.github.io/firewalk)

-You can find the full API reference for `firewalk` [here](https://kafkas.github.io/firewalk).
-We maintain detailed docs for every version!
+You can find the full API reference for Firewalk [here](https://kafkas.github.io/firewalk).
+We maintain detailed docs for each major version.
 Here are some of the core functions that this library provides.

 ### [createTraverser](https://kafkas.github.io/firewalk/functions/createTraverser.html)